lsst/LDM-PMT/index.rst

 Milestones
 ----------
 All significant development stages of each planning package are tracked through *milestones*.
-Each planning package has at least one milestone, used to mark the completion of a given Package.
+Each planning package has at least one milestone, used to mark the completion of a given package.
-It is not uncommon to have multiple milestones per Package to track progress along the way.
+It is not uncommon to have multiple milestones per package to track progress along the way.
 Milestones can be related to multiple planning packages, potentially from different WBSes.
 Each milestone has a description, and due date; it has no duration, and no resources assigned to it.
 It is not uncommon for a milestone to related to multiple planning packages, possibly from